-When my mother first told me there were real-life reindeer at Woodcote Garden Centre – a local hangout for me and the kids, I gasped.
+When my mother first told me that our local garden centre was the place to take kids out on a day trip, I laughed.
 Having moved to Surrey from London , I wasn’t so used to all these huge spaces dedicated to children and the Woodcote Garden Centre is a firm favourite.
 Not only do they have a great little play area, café and aquarium but plenty of space for kids to run about – which is why it is extremely popular.
 Not least, it also serves as an excellent store to purchase all your gardening needs.

 I am always blown away by the sheer scale of what Woodcote Garden Centre has on offer there is all manner of things on sale; from top of the range BBQ, to one-off pieces of artwork; to Christmas lights to deck the whole house and children’s toys: Plus posh organic cheeses and gourmet frozen dinners.

 Christmas at Woodcote Garden Centre is a spectacular event – and the staff really go to town with the decorations and Christmas displays.
 The Santa’s grotto and trail move you through different brightly lit installations – which are mesmerising for kids.

 The main purpose of the displays is for the kids to collect stamps for from the Santa Trail.
 Dotted all around the garden centre are large Christmas displays just for children, from snowmen to polar bears and fishing Eskimos.
 From a marketing angle, a great ploy to get shoppers around each and every part of the store.
 From a child’s perspective – great fun and exciting, a treasure hunt on a big scale.

 Once Monkey happily collected all his required stamps, he also had a good rummage around all the toys on display and the Christmas decorations… the baubles were lucky to survive!
 And we couldn’t leave without throwing some pennies into the Wishing Well, letting him run around the playground and having a go on the sleigh ride.